A Strong and Simple Deep Learning Baseline for BCI MI Decoding: contributions

 Unlike traditional Machine Learning models, the advantage of Deep Learning lies in its ability to work with raw data and minimize the preprocessing steps, allowing the model to automatically learn relevant features.
 In line with recent results~\cite{Delorme2023}, we minimally preprocess raw EEG data by applying a simple high-pass filter at 0.5Hz.

-In addition, we resample the signals to a lower frequency than acquisition sampling frequency.
-The main idea behind this is to accelerate the training and inference processes by working with shorter signals.
+In addition, we resample the signals to a lower frequency than acquisition sampling frequency to accelerate the training and inference processes by working with shorter signals.
 Resampling also indirectly acts as a low-pass filter by filtering out high-frequency components.
-The resampling frequency is selected such that the low-pass filter still include the relevant frequency bands for the classification of motor imagery signals, typically until 40-50Hz.
+The resampling frequency is selected such that the low-pass filter still include the relevant frequency bands for the classification of motor imagery signals, typically up to 40-50Hz.

 By incorporating these preprocessing steps, we aim to optimize the training and inference efficiency of our neural networks while preserving the key frequency information necessary for accurate classification of motor imagery signals.